akruszewski/gibl/manuscript/chapter2.md

 There is a special list, called the empty list and is denoted as `'()` or `(quote ())`.
 We will later see why this list is special when we'll talk about recursion.

-Also note that we can use `quote` on any set of symbols:
+Also, note that we can use `quote` on any set of symbols:

 ```racket
 > (quote hello)
 'hello
 ```

-This allows for creation of new symbols, and is especially important in the creation of macros.
+This allows for the creation of new symbols and is especially important for the creation of macros.

 ### 2.4.3.
 Pairs

 Another built-in function is `cons` which stands for construct.
-This function only accepts two parameters, and as a result it returns a pair:
+This function only accepts two parameters, and as a result, it returns a pair:

 ```racket
 > (cons 1 2)